marg4ryn/ShopIT/README.md

 - **Authorization** - Auth0, reCAPTCHA

 ## **Functionalities**
+- Administration panel for managing products, categories and announcements
-- Browsing products and categories
+- Browsing products, categories and announcements
 - Searching, filtering and sorting products
+- User registration and login
 - Adding products to the shopping cart stored in cookies
 - Placing an order with the selection of payment and delivery methods
-- Managing ads displayed on the home page
-- User registration and login
 - Order history and the ability to track them
-- Administration panel for managing products and categories

 ## **Development plans**
 - **Product reviews and opinions system**